 Behind the hopper you can clearly see the line of the inclined plane that fed the hopper.
 If you follow the track to the top and turn left you arrive at the top of the plane.
-I have not explored beyond this point yet and will write more here when I do.
+I have not explored beyond this point.

 The picture above shows the Garrucha railway station terminus area.

 Returning to the station, drive down towards Los Gallardos for a short distance.
 You cannot miss the next thing to see, on the right is the huge hopper of the Catalina mine.
 A short track which was the branch line of the main railway leads off over a bridge.
 There is easy parking here.
 The hopper can easily explored and if cattle are not being kept there, you can get inside.
 Some scrambling will take you to the top, where you can see the lines of the inclined plane which fed the hopper.
 Back at the hopper, a track leads on to a large house.
 This was the Catalina mines manager's house, now completely renovated.

 The picture above shows a view of the Santa Catalina hopper and inclined plane.
 The numbers indicate points of interest.

 1. The Catalina Hopper